digital-engineering/airbnb-scraper/README.md

 # Airbnb Scraper: Advanced Airbnb Search using Scrapy

 Use Airbnb's unofficial API to efficiently search for rental properties.
-Regex matching, ranged search, open matched properties in a browser, save to CSV, xlsx, or ElasticSearch.
+Regex matching, ranged search, open matched properties in a browser, save to CSV, xlsx, or ElasticSearch (beta).

+## Note

+Airbnb's API is subject to change at any moment, which would break this scraper.
+They've already changed it several times in the past.
+Also, using this probably violates their TOS.
+Please only use for educational or research purposes.
+If you hammer Airbnb's API they will probably block you.

 ## Installation (nix)